-ITC which is neither reflected in Form GSTR-2A nor claimed in Form GSTR-3B but taken in books of accounts would not be eligible credit at all and hence the same is not to be entered in this table.
-Here, the difference between inward supplies uploaded by the supplier in Form GSTR-2A and inward supplies claimed by the registered person in Form GSTR-3B is sought to be verified.
+ITC which is neither reflected in Form GSTR-2B nor claimed in Form GSTR-3B but taken in books of accounts would not be eligible credit at all and hence the same is not to be entered in this table.
+Here, the difference between inward supplies uploaded by the supplier in Form GSTR-2B and inward supplies claimed by the registered person in Form GSTR-3B is sought to be verified.

-Table 8F has been inserted in the annual return to report that portion of input tax credit that is available on the forward charge but which is ineligible to be taken as credit due to provisions of section 17 of the CGST Act, read with rule 42 and 43 of CGST Rules.
+Table 8F has been inserted in the annual return to report that portion of input tax credit that is available on the forward charge but which is ineligible to be taken as credit due to the noncompliance of the provisions of section 16 of the CGST Act, read with rule 36 of CGST Rules.